The Little Drummer Boy: Recording history

-The album and the song were an enormous success, with the single scoring in the top 40 of the U.S. music charts from 1958 to 1962.
-In 1965, Simeone, who had signed with Kapp Records in 1964, re-recorded a new version of the song for his album O' Bambino: The Little Drummer Boy.
-This version (3:18 play time) was recorded in stereo, had a slightly slower tempo, and contained different-sounding cymbals.
-Simeone recorded the song a third and final time in 1981 (3:08 play time), for an album, again titled The Little Drummer Boy, on the budget Holiday Records label.
+Simeone signed with Kapp Records in 1964 and recorded a new version of the song for his 1965 album O' Bambino – The Little Drummer Boy that ran 3 minutes 18 seconds.
+It was recorded in stereo, had a slightly slower tempo, and contained different-sounding cymbals.
+Simeone recorded the song a third and final time in 1981; that recording was for an album again titled The Little Drummer Boy that was on the budget Holiday Records label and had a running time of 3 minutes and 8 seconds.